Mexico Digital Nomad Visa Guide (2024)

 If you like countries with various climate zones, where the temperatures and climate conditions vary from region to region, Mexico is the right place for you.

-The average temperature in Mexico is 20.6℃ (69.08℉), but it doesn’t mean much since the country is climatologically different.
+The average temperature in Mexico is 16.25℃ (61.25°F), but that doesn’t mean much since the country is climatologically different.

 The average annual temperature in central Mexican areas is between 15℃ and 20℃, while coastal areas have higher average annual temperatures — between 23℃ and 27℃.

-If you prefer arid areas, the Northern and central parts of Mexico are for you.
-On the other hand, those who like occasional rain would prefer more humid areas near the Mexican coasts and mountains.
+If you prefer arid areas, the Northern and central parts of Mexico will be ideal for you.
+On the other hand, those who like occasional rain might prefer more humid areas near the Mexican coasts and mountains.

 In the southern parts of Mexico, the warmest months are April and May, while the rest of Mexico experiences high temperatures from June to September.